networknt/light-doc/content/en/references/light-codegen/rocker-hot-reloading.md

     This step can be skipped if customized rocker templates locate at the directory of `codegen-cli.jar`.

-2. Using `codegen.ps1` instead of `java -jar` to execute codegen-cli.jar
+2. Using `codegen.ps1` instead of `java -jar` to execute codegen-cli.jar.
+In order to run the script, two pre-conditions need to be satisfied:

+    the working dir has codegen-cli.jar from the codegen-cli/target folder;

+    the templates in the working dir have the same folder structures as provided templates if old templates need to be overwritten.
     ```bash
     cd $workDir